JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/options.md

     nav: "financetoolkit-docs-options"
 ---

-The Options module is meant to calculate important options metrics such as the First, Second and Third Order Greeks, the Black Scholes Model and the Option Chains as well as Implied Volatilities, Breeden—Litzenberger and more.To install the FinanceToolkit it simply requires the following:
+The Options module is meant to calculate important options metrics such as the First, Second and Third Order Greeks, the Black Scholes Model and the Option Chains as well as Implied Volatilities, Breeden—Litzenberger and more.

+To install the FinanceToolkit it simply requires the following:

 {% include code_header.html %}
 {% highlight bash %}
 pip install financetoolkit -U
 {% endhighlight %}

-If you are looking for documentation regarding the toolkit, discovery, ratios, technicals, risk, performance and economics, please have a look below:
+If you are looking for documentation regarding the toolkit, discovery, ratios, technicals, fixed income, risk, performance and economics, please have a look below:

 <div style="display: flex; justify-content: space-between;" class="show-on-desktop">
     <a href="/projects/financetoolkit/docs" class="btn btn--info" style="flex: 1;margin-right:5px">Toolkit</a>